ArchNet-1/ModuleVideo/README.md

 2. Clone the repo

-3. Drag and drop Prefab "ModuleShadow"  from the package into a Canvas component
+3. Drag and drop Prefab "ModuleVideo"  from the package into a Canvas component

 4. Join Module Traslate (optional)